steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 alias foldern="cd /etc/nginx"
 ```

-There were no diffiuclt points for Nginx.
+There were no difficult points.
 You didn’t even have to edit default **nginx.conf** file.

 If you like to serve **gzip** file for your Rust Rocket or other web application.